 Find any errors within the medical report, or you are not happy with the medical report for some reason, you should ensure you communicate this to your solicitor before you sign the medical agreement form.
 This way, your solicitors could write to the medical expert to challenge any details that are incorrect.

-How Long After A Medical Will I Get An Offer?
+How Long After A Medical Will I Get An Offer Of Compensation?

 In simple cases, a compensation offer after the medical report could come quite quickly.
 However, it may be that the medical expert has said you need some rehabilitation treatment.
 This could be physiotherapy.
 Before you are given an offer the physiotherapy may need to be completed.
 It might be the case that you need further tests so that the severity of your injury could be assessed.
 You may need an operation.
 All of these things may delay a compensation offer.